Kandy Lake Comfort

 In Kandy town center there’s a variety of places to eat, none of them too cheap.
 Our best discovery was a small juice bar promoting a variety of exotic juices.
 One of these was called wood apple juice – a new one to me, so I had to try it.

 I watched the barman as he prepared it for me.
-The shell of the wood apple is tough, and the inside is a brownish pulp.
-It’s nt particularly appetizing-looking; even the smell is a bit off-putting.
+The shell of the wood apple is tough, and the inside is a brownish pulp -not particularly appetizing in appearance; even the smell is a bit off-putting.

 If you enjoyed Kandy Lake Comfort, check out our Sri Lanka Travel Plan.
 You may also like: